Enrollment is on-going! It is never too late to join our music or dance lessons and classes. find a class time!

 MUSIC: Private Lessons, Piano Team, Violin Team & Guitar Team Classes are 12-month, year-round programs.
 Summer classes for Private Lessons and Team Classes are included in your 12 month membership.
 Your reserved lesson times carry into our 6-week summer term.
 No separate registration will be necessary.
 Your lesson time will not change for the following school year, unless you wish to change it.

 MUSIC: Foundations Classes (All other music classes) are 10 month-programs, August -June.
-This includes Preschool Music, Young Musicians, Superstars, Chorus & Glee, Kids’ Ukulele Band, and Adult Ukulele.
+This includes Preschool Music, Young Musicians, Superstars, Mini Singers & Glee, Kids’ Ukulele Band, and Adult Ukulele.
 These classes require a separate summer registration.

 DANCE: All Dance Academy Classes are 10 month-programs, August -June.
 These classes require a separate summer registration for our Dance Camps and Performing Arts Camps.